 CCUS is crucial in the fight against climate change and in reaching net-zero emissions.
 It can:

-- capture CO2 emissions from combustion of fossil fuels
+- capture CO2 emissions from industrial processes and combustion of fossil fuels

-- be leveraged to produce low-emission fuels including hydrogen
+- be leveraged to produce low-carbon products and fuels including hydrogen

-- be used to achieve negative emissions in some configurations
+- be used to achieve carbon dioxide removal via negative emissions technologies

 Funding CCUS technology

 We are investing $319 million over seven years, into research, development, and demonstrations to advance the commercial viability of CCUS technologies.
 These funds will bring together businesses, academia, non-profits, industry, and governments on the path to net-zero emissions by 2050.